Oremus-Labs/ol-n8n/README.md

 ## In-Cluster Sync (Phase 4)

-`manifests/n8n-sync-cronjob.yaml` deploys a CronJob that runs *inside* the cluster every 10 minutes:
+The Helm chart at `ol-kubernetes-cluster/apps/workloads/n8n/chart` now exposes `gitSync.*` values.
+When `gitSync.enabled=true`, it deploys a CronJob inside the cluster every 10 minutes:

 1. Clones this repo over SSH using a read-only deploy key.
 2. Runs `ci/import_all.sh workflows`, pointing at the internal n8n service (`N8N_API_URL`).